-- 1. Why does David want to go to Kirjath Jearim, also called here Baale Judah to bring the Ark of God to Jerusalem?
-Because David wanted a place of worship to be established and he felt that this was the place that God wanted not only the Ark to be placed, but the temple in which the Ark would rest in.
+Why does David want to go to Kirjath Jearim, also called here Baale Judah to bring the Ark of God to Jerusalem?
+(Baale means lords or citizens of Judah)

+Because David wanted a place of worship to be established and he felt that this was the place that God wanted not only the Ark to be placed, but the Temple in which the Ark would rest in.

 That way everyone in Israel could come and worship God.

-Keep in mind that Kirjath Jearim was located about 8 to 10 miles from Jerusalem and David gathers 30,000 choice men to go with him and bring the Ark to Jerusalem! - 2.
+Keep in mind that Kirjath Jearim was located about 8 to 10 miles from Jerusalem and

+David gathers 30,000 choice men to go with him and bring the Ark to Jerusalem!

+Just a little refresher here.
 The Ark of the Covenant was a small rectangular box measuring 3 feet 9 inches long, 2 feet 3 inches wide and 2 feet 3 inches high.

 It was made of Acacia wood (from a shittah tree and called shittim wood), and it was overlaid with gold.

 The Ark did not have handles on it so that you could lift it up and carry it with your hands; you were not to touch the Ark.
 It had rings on the four corners for which poles were inserted so that once again no one could touch it.

-The mercy seat was actually the lid for the Ark of the Covenant and it was made of pure gold.
-And, if it were 1 inch thick, it would weigh about 750 pounds!
-On this mercy seat were two cherubim and as God looked down from His dwelling place, meeting with the children of Israel above the mercy seat, He met with them not by the Law but my His mercy!
+The Mercy Seat was actually the lid for the Ark of the Covenant, and it was made of pure gold.

+Now think about that for a minute.
+If the Mercy Seat was 1 inch thick, it would weigh about 750 pounds!

+On this mercy seat were two Cherubim and as God looked down from His dwelling place, meeting with the children of Israel above the Mercy Seat, He met with them not by the Law but my His mercy!

+Keep in mind that only the High Priest could enter the Holy of Holies and only once a year.
+As he went in would sprinkle the blood of the sacrifice upon the Mercy Seat for him and for the nation.

+Why did he do that?

+Because inside the Ark of the Covenant was the Law of God and if God looked down upon the Ark of the Covenant and judged the people according to the Law, they would be in trouble!

+But if the blood was sprinkled upon the Mercy Seat when God looked down the Law was covered by the blood of the Lamb.

+Sound familiar?

+It should because that is what God has done for us; He is our Mercy Seat!

-3. Now how did the Ark of God get to Kirjath Jearim or Baale Judah?
+Now how did the Ark of God get to Kirjath Jearim or Baale Judah?

 Remember during the time of Samuel the Philistines came against Israel and they defeated Israel soundly.

 And during the second assault Israel called for the Ark to be brought into battle.
-It was the sons of Eli, who was the high priest, who called for and brought the Ark into battle.
-They saw the Ark as a good-luck charm and it gave Israel great hope for victory.
+It was the sons of Eli who brought the Ark into this battle and Eli was the High Priest.

+Tragically they saw the Ark as a good-luck charm, and it gave Israel great hope for victory.

 But it also fired up the Philistines to fight and they defeated Israel once again and took the Ark into their possession.

-But after a series of judgments against the Philistines that occurred over a 7-month period, they decided to send the Ark back to Israel.
-They sent the Ark back on a cart that was carried by two milk cows that were never yoked, and they took their calves away from them.
-If these cows would head straight for Israel, then this judgment was of God and if they don't, then these judgments where just a chance occurrence.
+But after a series of judgments against the Philistines that occurred over a seventh-month period, they decided to send the Ark back to Israel.

+They put the Ark on a cart that was carried by two milk cows that were never yoked, and they took their calves away from them.

+If these cows would head straight for Israel, then this judgment was of God and if they didn't, then these judgments where just a chance occurrence.